Azure-Samples/aci-vsts-pr-reviewer-logicapps-servicebus/README.md

 Click "Save" button to save the changes.

-## Configure VSTS
+## Configure Azure Pipelines

 ### Configure Service Hook

-[Service hooks](https://docs.microsoft.com/en-us/vsts/service-hooks/overview?view=vsts) enable you to perform tasks on other services when events happen in your VSTS projects.
+[Service hooks](https://docs.microsoft.com/en-us/vsts/service-hooks/overview?view=vsts) enable you to perform tasks on other services when events happen in your Azure Pipelines projects.
 We will configure service hook so that message will be sent to Serivce Bus Topic when pull request is created.

 1. Get service bus topic connection string with commands, `<resource-group-name>` is the name of resource group used for ARM template deployment:
 ```